BlogAlgemeenSafety and regulations in Morocco’s construction sector: what international companies need to know

 Best approach: don’t only translate documents—also translate work instructions into practice with short toolbox sheets, pictograms and checklists on the jobsite.

-What MAROQ can do (services)
+What chimedics can do (services)

-MAROQ is built to close the “trust gap” between NL/EU companies and Moroccan partners.
+chimedics is built to close the “trust gap” between NL/EU companies and Moroccan partners.
 In construction projects we do that mainly by making safety, quality and communication measurable.

 1) Sourcing & screening contractors and subcontractors